scipy-conference/scipy_proceedings/papers/christian_mcdaniel/neuro_analy_pipeline_scipy2019.rst

     The 16 regions with highest attention weighting across all training iterations are shown. :label:`attentions`

 .. table:: The results from our testing of the baseline algorithms on the features constructed from the diffusion data alone, and our graph convolutional network (GCN) which additionally incorporates anatomical information.
-The results from :cite:`ZHCLZW2018` are also shown.
 The results are averaged across five training iterations, which use subsamples of the data to ensure class balance. :label:`baselines`

   +------------------------+--------------+-----------+------------+
   | Model                  | Accuracy (%) | F1-Score  | AUC (%)    |